aces/Loris/README.md

 LORIS is made by staff developers at the McGill Centre for Integrative Neuroscience ([MCIN.ca](www.mcin.ca)), led by Alan Evans and Samir Das at the Montreal Neurological Institute.

-See our website for the [History of LORIS](http://loris.ca/about.html) and the current team.

 See [LORIS.ca](www.loris.ca) for our current team, the history of LORIS, and our **Technical Papers**.

 The original (pre-GitHub) LORIS development team from 1999-2010 included: Dario Vins, Alex Zijdenbos, Jonathan Harlap, Matt Charlet, Andrew Corderey, Sebastian Muehlboeck, and Samir Das.